rpm-software-management/rpmlint/README.md

 - Python 3.6 or newer
 - python3-setuptools, python3-toml, python3-pyxdg
 - rpm and its python bindings
-- readelf, cpio, gzip, bzip and xz
+- readelf, cpio, gzip, bzip, xz and zstd

 Optional:
 - libmagic and its python bindings